edward62740/I2DS/README.md

-# I2DS
+# Internal Intruder Detection System (I2DS)

-Internal Intruder Detection System
+This is a sub-GHz proprietary security sensor system.